 Barack Obama signed into law the 21st Century Cures Act last year on December the 13th.
 This act contains major provisions of the Mental Health Reform Act of 2016, the Senate Mental Health Compromise Bill, and the Helping Families in Mental Crises Act of 2016.

-The 21st Century Cures Act intends to fix a number of components of mental health system in the US.
+The 21st Century Cures Act intends to fix a number of components of mental health system in the US, as well as research in medical advancements for the future of healthcare in the 21st Century Cures Act.
+Consideration is already underway for reviewing ways that telehealh can be integrated into the Medicare system.
 In this article, we will highlight some of the major changes that were brought about by the mental health law signed by the outgoing president.

 The latest Cures Act has created new posts of Assistant Secretary for Mental Health and Substance Use and Chief Medical Officer.
 The posts were created to increase the influence of federal authority and strengthen the mental health leadership in the US.